 Most business owners are in business to make a profit.
 It stands to reason therefore that as business owners, we need to be able to understand our financial indicators.
 Otherwise, how do we know if we’re achieving our objective?

-The object of being in business is generally to make profit, so it stands to reason that as business owners, we need to be able to understand our financials in order to make sure that we’re achieving that objective!
-We may have bookkeepers and accountants to help us get the numbers right, but really we need to be the ones reviewing the performance of the business and making decisions based on those numbers.
+We may have bookkeepers and accountants to help us get the numbers right, but we really need to be the ones reviewing the financial performance of the business, and making decisions based on those numbers.

-Unfortunately, many business owners seem to view accountancy as a foreign language that they will never get to grips with, but in fact it can be quite logical if you think about it using the following simple analogy – money flows into and out of your business like a stream.
-All accounting does is monitor the progress of that money, in the form of credits and debits – for every debit there is an associated credit – that is the basis of double entry bookkeeping.
+Unfortunately, many business owners seem to view accounting as a foreign language that they will never get to grips with.
+But actually it can be quite simple if you think about it using the following basic concept – money flows into and out of your business like a stream.
+All accounting does is monitor the progress of that money, in the form of credits and debits.
+For every debit there is an associated credit – that is the basis of double entry bookkeeping.

 Credits = where the money is from

-A business first starts with a zero position, and the first transaction is always money coming in, normally from the business owner or as a loan from somebody else, such as the bank (creditor).
-Then you start trading and you receive more money for the goods and services you provide (income).
-All this money into the business is recorded as a credit in the accounts.
+When you start trading, you receive more money for the goods and services you provide (income).
+All this money coming into the business is recorded as a credit in the accounts.
 But then you need to do something with the money you have collected.

 Debits = where the money has gone

 When you make something you are converting one debit into another, e.g. materials and labour into stock, and when the stock is sold, that debit becomes cash again.
 Even when things get a little more complicated and you start buying and selling on credit, this simple system works.
-If you give your customers time to pay, the money has changed from stock to a debtor (money owed to you), while suppliers are in effect lending you money, so are creditors.
+If you give your customers time to pay, the money has changed from stock to a debtor (money owed to you).
+On the other hand, suppliers are in effect lending you money, so are creditors.